 Chie was also crying, and she was trying to wipe the tears away on her sleeve.
 “Stupid Yosuke – why is he so self-sacrificing,” she sniffled while Yukiko wrapped her in a comforting hug.

 “He always puts everyone else before himself,” Yukiko agreed, her eyes also wet with tears.
-“I wish he thought of himself more – he looked so resigned afterward…”
+“I wish he thought of himself more – he looked so subdued afterward…”

 “We’re going to save that stupid punk, you hear me sempai!”
 Kanji said, getting fired up and punching the ground in irritation.
 “I can’t believe Yosuke-sempai would do that instead of coming up with a plan with everyone.”